Noveske Rifleworks

-Noveske Rifleworks is a high end American firearms company.
-They are headquartered in Grants Pass, Oregon and are known for their work with the AR-15 platform and the KeyMod system.
+Noveske Rifleworks is an American firearms company.
+They are headquartered in Grants Pass, Oregon and are known for their work with the AR-15 platform and the KeyMod attachment system.

 Overview

 Noveske Rifleworks was founded in 2001 by John Noveske.
 They are highly regarded with a strong reputation.

 They are based in Grants Pass, Oregon.
 Their slogan is “the All-American Badass Rifle Company.”

 History

 In 2012 Noveske introduced KeyMod, a new system for attaching weapons accessories which soon became an industry and military standard.

 In 2013 John Noveske died in a car accident.
 Noveske's death spawned a number of conspiracy theories.

 The company was restructured after Noveske's death, in 2014 Tim Dillon took over as president and chief executive officer.

 A Noveske N4 was one of the weapons used in the 2017 Las Vegas shooting.

 In 2019 Noveske was one of ten companies selected by the US Army to present a subcompact weapon for evaluation under the Project Manager Soldier Weapons program, Noveske presented the Noveske subcompact weapon.

 In 2019 Noveske introduced a water gun styled after their AR pattern rifles.
 It was produced in collaboration with lifestyle brand URT Inc.

 In 2019 Noveske released their fourth generation of AR platform rifles.

 Between 2007 and 2020 Noveske was awarded US military contracts worth nearly $4.9 million.